okt/plasticity-blender-addon-Feature-Enhancements/README.md

 - Added functionality to merge existing UV seams based on arbitrary Plasticity group polygon selection.
 - Added functionality to select Plasticity groups edges.⁠
 - Exposed prop_surface_angle_tolerance parameter, allowing users to have more control when re-meshing and wanting to keep small objects having smooth curves.
 Works well in combination when using small values for Min Width.
-- SimilarGeometrySelector: select all the objects in a scene with a similar geometry.
+- SimilarGeometrySelector: select all objects in a scene that have similar geometry.
-- SelectedJoiner: Join selected objects.
+- SelectedJoiner: join selected objects.
 - SelectedUnjoiner: UnJoin selected objects (original names won't be restored).
 - NonOverlappingMeshesMerger: merge all the non-overlapping objects in a scene.
 - OpenUVEditorOperator:  open selected objects in the UV editor.